Skip to main content

 In addition to Australian autonomous sanctions laws, consideration should also be given as to whether any activity you intend to engage in is subject to other Australian laws or the sanction laws of another country.
 If so, it is recommended you seek legal advice as to how those laws may impact upon the activity.

-• for individuals: by up to 10 years in prison, and/or a fine the greater of 2500 penalty units ($782,000 as of 1 July 2023) or three times the value of the transaction;
+• For an individual - up to 10 years in prison and/or a fine of 2500 penalty units ($825,000 as of 7 November 2024) or three times the value of the transaction(s) (whichever is the greater).

 The offences are strict liability offences for bodies corporate, meaning that it is not necessary to prove any fault element (intent, knowledge, recklessness or negligence) for a body corporate to be found guilty.
 However, an offence is not committed if a body corporate proves that it took reasonable precautions, and exercised due diligence, to avoid contravening the autonomous sanctions laws.